 Students in the Criminal Justice - Law Enforcement Program can attend full or part-time.

-Criminal Justice - Law Enforcement classes may be offered at these Madison College campuses:
+Criminal Justice - Law Enforcement classes are offered at the Madison College Truax campus, Protective Services Building.

 Associate degree graduates are ready for a range of professional positions in the field of law enforcement including: